Madhusudan Mistry: Activism

 In 1969, Madhusudan Mistry campaigned as a trade unionist for the Praja Socialist Party candidate Brahmkumar Bhatt.
 The next year, he quit teaching for full-time trade union activities.
 He became a trade unionist with the Majur Mahajan Sangh (Textile Labour Union) of Ahmedabad.

 In 1977, Mistry went to Oxford on a scholarship for a development studies course.
 He then returned to India in 1979 and worked as a field officer for Oxfam during 1979-85.
 After leaving Oxfam, in 1985, he founded the NGO Developing Initiatives for Social and Human Action (DISHA), with an aim to mobilize the Dalits, forest workers, tribal women and casual labourers in Gujarat.
 DISHA was envisaged as a supportive core group for a network of smaller organizations of people fighting against exploitation.
 Mistry received funding from the Ford Foundation to have a secondment to the Center on Budget and Policy Priorities in USA to learn how this organization used budget analysis and advocacy to influence public expenditure.
 DISHA subsequently was probably the first developing country-based NGO to use budget analysis - for the state of Gujarat.

 Political career

 When the BJP leader Shankersinh Vaghela rebelled and formed Rashtriya Janata Party (RJP), Mistry joined him.
 He became a member of the Indian National Congress when RJP merged with it.

 Mistry was elected to the 13th Lok Sabha on a Congress ticket in 2001, in a bye-election from Sabarkantha.
 He was subsequently re-elected to the 14th Lok Sabha from Sabarkantha in 2004, and served as member on several parliamentary committees.
 He lost the 2009 Lok Sabha elections from the same constituency, to Mahendrasinh Chauhan of BJP.
-In 2014 he was nominated to Rajya Saha by Congress party and continues to represent Gujarat till date.
+In 2014 he was nominated to Rajya Saha by Congress party and continues to represent Gujarat till 2020.